Home » Planning and Prep » Universal Design – Your Forever Timber Frame Home

 Universal Design in Laundry Rooms

 A laundry room has its own set of challenges.
-Often these spaces are little more than afterthoughts, but keeping up on the wash goes on no matter the difficulties one faces.
+Many times these spaces are little more than afterthoughts, but keeping up on the wash goes on no matter what difficulties one faces.

 • Accessible, Adequate Storage

 There are lots of other UD features that you can include in every room of your home.
 We’ve just touched on a few of them, and if you’re considering new construction, they will add very little to the cost of your home.
-If you’re remodeling, you should consider incorporating the most important of these into your plans or development plans that can later be adapted or changed as the need arises.
+If you’re remodeling, you should consider how you can incorporate the most important of these into your plans, or develop plans that can later be adapted or changed as the need arises.

 Leave a Comment